This is a collection of the various resources I often share with clients and workshop participants.

 On Shifting Your Relationship with Your Inner Critic

 Shifting your relationship with your inner critic is one of the most powerful ways I know to create more creativity and joy in life.
 All of the Compassionate Communication resources listed above are useful in this process, and here are some others:

 This article, by J’aime Ona Pangaea, a local practitioner and teacher of Voice Dialogue, is the best introduction to thinking differently about your inner critic I know of.
 There is a second article on the inner critic, by Hal Stone, also on this website.
-J’aime’s workshops are excellent, as is her book, The Benefits of People Who Bug You.
+J’aime has also written a very useful book, The Benefits of People Who Bug You.